linsomniac/nanomon/README.markdown

      changed by editing the top of "nanomon")
    - Add "nanomon" to cron, for example with: `echo '* * * * * root
      /usr/local/sbin/nanomon' >/etc/cron.d/nanomon`

+If you would like nanomon to re-alert periodically if a failure persists, you can set up a cron job to run "nanomon reset", which acts like the service has recovered (without sending an alert).
+So if it is still down, this would cause another alert to be sent.
+However, if the service recovers within 15 (default) minutes of the reset, no recovery will be sent.

+Running "nanomon help" will display the help message:

+   usage: nanomon [status|reset|help]

+   With no arguments, a service check is done.
+Arguments are:
+      help     This message.
+      reset    Reset the status to act as if service checks succeeded.
+               No notification is sent of the "up".
+This can be used to cause regular alerts to be sent if the services are still down. status   Display information about the monitoring status.
+               If everything is ok, "OK" is displayed and exit code is 0.
+               Otherwise "ERROR:" is displayed followed by details, and exit with 1.